conanliptortt/MMath-Project-CL/README.md

 # MMath-Project-CL
-Code to handle and plot simulation data
+Code to handle and plot simulation data for MMath project "Regimes of Magnetic Reconnection"